mattermost/mattermost-handbook/operations/research-and-development/product/product-technical-writing-team-handbook.md

 * Consultation and guidance for R&D feature team release documentation
   * Contributing to product documentation
   * Writing MVP documentation
+  * Admin-facing UI content writing, collaboration, and reviews
+  * Documentation processes for release PRs
 * Community and doc review process
   * Process for Doc Up plugin
   * Docs review and coordination with @amy.blais
   * Community Help Wanted doc issues
+* Content and processes
   * Documentation Handbook and Style Guide maintenance
+  * Documentation processes for Integrations and DOCC teams

 The following areas remain a collaborative effort between Product Managers, Engineers, and Technical Writers until additional headcount is reached.
 Please reach out to the [Documentation Working Group](https://community.mattermost.com/private-core/channels/dwg-documentation-working-group) for any questions.